Royals vs. Orioles Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 26 hits with four doubles, two triples, four home runs, seven walks and 10 RBI.
+- Bobby Witt Jr. has 27 hits with four doubles, two triples, five home runs, seven walks and 11 RBI.
 He's also stolen seven bases.

 Witt Jr. Recent Games